-Section 5.2.3.9 of the AFC states:
+Section 5.2.3.1.9 of the AFC states:

-The Project owner will perform monitoring throughout construction to ensure construction-related impacts remain at or below levels of significance set forth in the BRMIMP.
+The Project Owner will perform monitoring throughout construction to ensure construction-related impacts remain at or below levels of significance set forth in the BRMIMP.
 The monitoring results will be compared to the pre-construction baseline surveys' indices and to other local population values ...
 Protocol-level surveys will be completed for appropriate habitats within 1,000 feet of the plant site and within 1,000 feet of all linear facilities or within specified areas in the Salton Sea area during each year that construction is occurring and for the year following construction.

-If the objective of the monitoring is to collect the data needed to evaluate impact significance thresholds, the adequacy of the proposed monitoring cannot be evaluated until the specific thresholds that would be evaluated have been identified.
+The proposed approach to avoid harassment or harm of wildlife is vague and confusing.
+It appears that the objective of the monitoring is to collect the data needed to evaluate impact significance thresholds.
+If this is correct, the adequacy of the proposed monitoring cannot be evaluated until the specific thresholds that would be evaluated have been identified.
 Furthermore, if monitoring data are required to assess the significance of construction-related impacts, there is no basis for the AFC's determination that those impacts would be less-than-significant.

-- 203. Provide the significance thresholds that the Applicant proposes to use for determining impacts caused by harassment or harm of wildlife. - 204.
-Identify the specific indices and "other local population values" that the Applicant would assess to evaluate the significance of construction-related impacts. - 205.
-Identify the specific protocols that the Applicant would use for the surveys and explain when those surveys would be conducted in relation to commencement of construction activities. - 206.
-State the timeline for comparing the construction monitoring data to the pre-construction survey data and discuss any statistical analysis that would be used to make this comparison. - 207.
-Describe the actions that the Applicant would take if the construction monitoring data indicates an exceedance of the significance thresholds. - 208.
+- 201. Provide the significance thresholds that the Applicant proposes to use for determining impacts caused by harassment or harm of wildlife. - 202.
+Identify the specific indices and "other local population values" that the Applicant would assess to evaluate the significance of construction-related impacts. - 203.
+Identify the specific protocols the Applicant would be used for the surveys and explain when those surveys would be conducted in relation to commencement of construction activities. - 204.
+State the timeline for comparing the construction monitoring data to the pre-construction survey data and discuss any statistical analysis that would be used to make this comparison. - 205.
+Describe the actions that would be taken by the Applicant if the construction monitoring data indicates exceedance of the significance thresholds. - 206.
 Explain how monitoring data collected the year following construction would be used to avoid or minimize construction-related impacts.